-Date: Tuesday, May 3, 2022 Time: 9:00 a.m., Mountain Daylight Time (MDT) Place: www.virtualshareholdermeeting.com/SKYW2022 Purposes: To elect eight directors of SkyWest, Inc. (the "Company"), to serve until the next Annual Meeting of the Company's shareholders and until their successors are duly elected and qualified; To conduct a vote, on an advisory basis, on the compensation of the Company's named executive officers; To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2022; and To transact such other business that may properly come before the Annual Meeting and any adjournment thereof.
-Who Can Vote: Shareholders at the close of business on March 3, 2022.
-How You Can Vote: Shareholders may vote during the Annual Meeting, or in advance over the Internet, by telephone, or by mail.
+- 1. To elect eight directors of SkyWest, Inc. (the "Company"), to serve until the next Annual Meeting of the Company's shareholders and until their successors are duly elected and qualified; - 2.
+To conduct a vote, on an advisory basis, on the compensation of the Company's named executive officers; - 3.
+To conduct a vote, on an advisory basis, on the frequency of holding future advisory votes on the compensation of the Company's named executive officers every 1 year, 2 years or 3 years: - 4.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023; and - 5.
+To transact such other business that may properly come before the Annual Meeting and any adjournment thereof.

+Who Can Vote:

+Shareholders at the close of business on March 2, 2023.

+How You Can Vote:

+Shareholders may vote during the Annual Meeting, or in advance over the Internet, by telephone, or by mail.